School Science Lessons.

 An ammonium dichromate is unusual in

 that it undergoes an exothermic decomposition on heating to form green

 nitrogen gas and water.
 Start the reaction with

 a lighted match.
 The reaction continues because it is exothermic.
-This
+This reaction is NOT

-The reaction is dangerous if particles of undecomposed ammonium dichromate
+dangerous if particles of undecomposed ammonium dichromate

 are projected into the air and inhaled.
 Ammonium dichromate is often used in "volcano" experiments.

 phenylamine, aminobenzene, (phenylammonium ion, anilinium ion, C6H5NH3+),

 colourless, but the colour darkens to

 brown red, distinct odour and taste, poisonous vapour, acute toxicity,